Shrutipol06/Web-Development-Lab/Experiment_2/README.md

-# Experiment: Static Web Page using HTML
+# Experiment 2: Static Web Page using HTML

 ## Aim
 To create a simple static web page using basic HTML tags and display its output in a web browser.